bile0026/librenms_poller/README.md

 # librenms_poller

-- tested and developed on raspberry pi 3b+ running Ubuntu server 20.04 and ansible 2.9.10.
+- tested and developed on raspberry pi 3b+ running Ubuntu server 20.04/Raspbian Stretch and ansible 2.9.10.
+Also tested on CentOS 8 (x86).

 # Current issues: